aouazad/Mortgage-Securitization-Natural-Disasters-Reply/README.md

 The R code in this folder relies on the LaCour-Little et al. archive stored either on their website, and with a snapshot available at [this link](http://www.ouazad.com/paper/lacour_little_data_archive.zip).

 It produces Tables 1--3 and Figure 1.
-These show that (i)~hurricane treatment years are miscoded, likely because of a flaw in the event study design, (ii)~such miscoding is bunched at the conforming loan limit, thus affecting the estimates, (iii)~93,231 treated observations have no time indicator variable equal to 1.
+These show that

+1. hurricane treatment years are miscoded, likely because of a flaw in the event study design,
+2. such miscoding is bunched at the conforming loan limit, thus affecting the estimates,
+3. 93,231 treated observations have no time indicator variable equal to 1.
 They are thus contributing to the identification of the control group.

 ## References